 The Washburn University Forensic Anthropology Recovery Unit offers specialized training courses specifically in forensic anthropology for professionals and students (18+ years).
-These courses range from one day up to two weeks and cover both the recovery/field component of the discipline, as well as, the laboratory components including human osteology, the biological profile, trauma/taphonomy, and pathology.
+These courses range from one day up to two weeks and cover both the recovery/field components of the discipline, as well as, the laboratory components including human osteology, the biological profile, trauma/taphonomy, and pathology.
 Courses are taught by board-certified forensic anthropologist Dr. Alexandra R. Klales, D-ABFA (#123), with guest lectures from other prominent forensic and biological anthropologists.
 Continuing education credits (e.g., ABMDI or MO Post) are available for some courses.

-1-day course offered in 2 modalities (in-person $150 and synchronously online $100)
+1-day course offered in 2 modalities (in-person $150 or and synchronously online $100)

 In Person: This course is designed for law enforcement officers and crime scene investigators that often need to distinguish human from non-human bones.
 This one-day course will include lectures, hands-on practicals, mini quizzes, and question/answer sessions that will demonstrate how to differentiate human skeletal remains from non-bone materials and from non-human bones.
 No prior knowledge of human osteology is required.